-- Smaller than normal eyeball - Seen in cattle that were infected with Bovine Viral Diarrhea (BVD) in-utero - Central Nervous System (CNS) signs can be associated with Microphthalmia - If this is seen, Suspect the animal at antemortem a and call for veterinary disposition.
+- Smaller than normal eyeball - Seen in cattle that were infected with Bovine Viral Diarrhea (BVD) in-utero - Central Nervous System (CNS) signs can be associated with Microphthalmia - If this is seen, Suspect the animal at antemortem.
+Retain carcass and parts at postmortem if this was not seen at antemortem.

-Fat Necrosis (Calcified Fat)
+FAT NECROSIS (Calcified Fat)

-A condition that at times may appear to be serious but actually is not.

-There may be a chalky white substance throughout the kidney fat and on up through the renal area.
-There are times when the necrosis may appear imbedded or inside the fat.
+- A condition that at times may appear to be serious but actually is not. - There may be a chalky white substance throughout the kidney fat and on up through the renal area.
+There are times when the necrosis may appear imbedded or inside the fat. - A related condition is -cheesy brisket.

-A related condition is -cheesy brisket.
-This condition called pre-sternal calcification is usually caused by the rubbing or bumping of the animal's breast against the feed bunk.

-The condition would be removed by trimming, and unless other conditions are present, the carcass passed without restriction.
+This condition called pre-sternal calcification is usually caused by the rubbing or bumping of the animal's breast against the feed bunk. - The condition would be removed by trimming, and unless other conditions are present, the carcass passed without restriction.